ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 ### Client-Server Communication — POST Request

-To start the game, a user has to enter a username and select their house. `userEventListeners()` adds an event listener to the submit button, so by clicking on this button the `createUser()` method is called on the User instance:
+To start the game, a user has to enter a username and select their house. `userEventListeners()` adds an event listener to the submit button, so by clicking on this button `createUser()` is called on the User instance:

 ```
 createUser(event) {